-- Written in language understandable to the general public and provided in your primary (native) language or mode of communication unless it is clearly not feasible to do so. - If your primary (native) language, as defined above, or other mode of communication used by you, is not a written language, the RAU or service coordinator participating in the WV BTT shall take steps to ensure that: - The notice is translated orally or by other means to you in your primary language or other mode of communication; - You understand the notice: and - There is written evidence that these requirements have been met.
+- Written in language understandable to the general public and provided in your primary (native) language or mode of communication unless it is clearly not feasible to do so. - If your primary (native) language, as defined above, or other mode of communication used by you is not a written language, the RAU or service coordinator participating in the WVBTT shall take steps to ensure that: - The notice is translated orally or by other means to you in your primary language or other mode of communication; - You understand the notice: and - There is written evidence that these requirements have been met.

-CONFIDENTIALITY AND OPPORTUNITY TO EXAMINE RECORDS (34 CFR 303.400, 303.401)
+CONFIDENTIALITY AND OPPORTUNITY TO EXAMINE RECORDS

-In accordance with the confidentiality of information procedures outlined in this document, as a parent of an infant or toddler who has been referred to, or receives services under WV BTT, you:
+In accordance with the confidentiality of information procedures outlined in this document, as a parent of an infant or toddler who has been referred to or receives services under WVBTT, you:

-- Are ensured of the protection of the confidentiality of any personally identifiable data, information, and records collected or maintained pursuant to Part C by participating agencies, including WVBTT and enrolled service coordinators or service providers, in accordance with the protections under the Family Educational Rights and Privacy Act (FERPA) in 20 U.S.C.
-1232g and 34 CFR Part 99; and - Must be afforded the opportunity to inspect and review all early intervention records collected, maintained, or used under WVBTT including records relating to evaluations and assessments, eligibility determinations, development and implementation of IFSPs, provision of early intervention services, individual complaints involving your child, or any part of the child's early intervention record under WVBTT.
+- Are ensured of the protection of confidentiality of personally identifiable data, information, and records collected or maintained pursuant to Part C by participating agencies including WVBTT and enrolled service coordinators or service providers, in accordance with the protections under the Family Educational Rights and Privacy Act (FERPA) in 20 U.S.C.
+1232g and 34 CFR Part 99; and - Are afforded the opportunity to inspect and review all early intervention records collected, maintained, or used under WVBTT including records relating to evaluations and assessments, eligibility determinations, development and implementation of IFSPs, provision of early intervention services, individual complaints involving your child, or any part of the child's early intervention record under WVBTT.

-To meet state and federal data collection and reporting requirements and timely communication and coordination of services for your family, WV BTT maintains a secure electronic database of your child and family's information including name, address, date of birth, telephone number, personal identification number, eligibility, services, and service providers.
+To meet state and federal data collection and reporting requirements and timely communication and coordination of services for your family, WVBTT maintains a secure electronic database of your child's and family's information including name, address, date of birth, telephone number, personal identification number, eligibility, services, and service providers.

-WV BTT must ensure that the parents of a child referred under Part C are afforded the right to confidentiality of personally identifiable information, including the right to written notice of, and written consent to, the exchange of that information among agencies, consistent with Federal and West Virginia laws.
+WVBTT must ensure that the parents of a child referred under Part C are afforded the right to confidentiality of personally identifiable information including the right to written notice of and written consent to the exchange of that information among agencies consistent with federal and West Virginia laws.

-The WV BTT ensures the effective implementation of the safeguards by each participating agency including RAUs, service coordinators and direct service practitioners that are involved in the provision of early intervention services; and make available to you, an initial copy of your child's early intervention record, at no cost to you.
+WVBTT ensures the effective implementation of the safeguards by each participating agency including RAUs, service coordinators and direct service practitioners that are involved in the provision of early intervention services and make available to you an initial copy of your child's early intervention record at no cost to you.